Neo4j Bloom User Interface Guide

 There are a couple of different ways to access and use Neo4j Bloom.
 These are outlined below.

 If you do not yet have Neo4j Desktop, you can install it from our download page.
+Neo4j Bloom is part of the installation.
+You will need to have Neo4j Desktop version 1.2.7 or above.
 After installing, you will need to create a database instance.
 Detailed instructions for this are on the Neo4j Desktop guide.